Psoriatic Arthritis in the Workplace

 Manage Your PsA to Stay on the Job

-In addition to taking the medicine your doctor prescribed, use home care to manage symptoms like flaking skin, which could be embarrassing at work.
-“Use ointments that help to minimize skin dryness,” suggests Dr. Christianakis.
-There are over-the-counter options, but your doctor can also prescribe something stronger, if needed.
+In addition to taking the medicine your doctor prescribed, use home care to manage symptoms like flaking skin.
+Try over-the-counter ointments that help minimize skin dryness or your doctor can prescribe something stronger, if needed.

 Tell Your Employer

-These fears are legitimate, but they’re not justified.
-Legally, your company can’t fire you for having a chronic condition.
-And under the Americans with Disabilities Act, any company with more than 15 employees has to make “reasonable accommodations” — modifications to help you perform your job more effectively.
 For example, you might ask for a more ergonomic workstation to keep you comfortable during the day.
-Or, you could negotiate a flexible or work-from-home schedule when you’re having joint pain, feeling fatigued or have an embarrassing skin flare.
+Or, you could negotiate a flexible or work-from-home schedule when you’re having joint pain, feeling fatigued or have a skin flare.

 - Are you on your feet all day?

-- Do you have a fast-pace, hectic schedule with lots of travel or late nights at work?
+- Do you have a fast-paced, hectic schedule with lots of travel or late nights at work?

 - Do you have to wear a uniform with abrasive materials that may irritate your skin?